BradBKaiBuffs/Capstone/Assignment 3/ReadMe.md

 # Areas I am most confident in

 * **Python & Google Colab**: I became more proficient in writing and testing Python code in both local and cloud-based environments.
+Datacamp.com courses helped me brush up on the basic and intermediate Python skills that I would need for projects and assignments.
 * **Web Development**: I practiced and applied my skill in building responsive, user-friendly interfaces using HTML5, CSS and Bootstrap.
 I become more familarized with layout design and accessibility.
+I found datacamp.com and www.w3schools.com useful in recalling basic concepts that I had forgotten due to lack of practicing.
-* **Django Framework**: I implemented models, views, templates and other skills integretrated with SQL databases.
+* **Django Framework**: I implemented models, views, templates and other skills integretrated with SQL databases. https://docs.djangoproject.com/en/5.2/ documention was helpful in understanding specific information I needed through my weekly assignments.
 * **SQL & SQL DB Browser**: I was very confident in designing and querying relational databases, integrating SQL with Django and using SQL DB Browser for schema integrated SQL databases.
+Once again, datacamp.com was instrumental in helping me practice the basic and intermediate concepts for SQL and related areas.
 * **GitHub**: I became more confortable using GitHub for collaboration, version tracking and project documentation.
-I practiced functions that were very applicable to daily tasks that apply to production environments like commits and pull requests.
+I practiced functions that were very applicable to daily tasks that apply to production environments like commits and pull requests. https://docs.github.com/en was a great resource to finding information on basic concepts needed to use GitHub.
 * **User Stories & Data Models**: I learned and applied how to translate user requirements into technical specifications and designed data models that reflected business logic and relationships.

 # Areas I'm weak in/Need more confidence with
 ---
-These are teh areas which I feel less confident and would benefit a lot with further practice or expsoure:
+These are the areas which I feel less confident and would benefit a lot with further practice or expsoure:
 * **Security Best Pracices**: I understand basic authentication and authorization, but I would like a deeper dive into secure coding practices, encryption and vulnerability testing.
 * **Scalability and Performance Optiimization**: I have built functional systems, but I want to learn more about caching, load balancing, and optimizing performance for high-traffic applications.
 * **DevOps and CI/CD Pipelines**: I have deployed projects for my courses manually but I have not had hands-on experience with automated deployment tools like Jenkins, GitHub Actions or Docker.
+* **Object-oriented concepts**: I'm not too confident when it comes to classes, objects and inheritance concepts.
+I know these concepts are a foundation for more advanced programming.

 # What I wish I knew
 ---
 * **API Rate Limiting and Throttling**: I'd like to learn tools like Postman to test APIs.
 I'd also would like to implement basic limits using tools in AWS and Azure.
 * **Services Architecture**: I'd like to gain experience in services like monolithic or microservices.
 This would mean exploring tools like Docker and Kubernetes.
+* **Regular expressions**: Learning regular expressions would help me develop the abilty to search, manipulate and extra information from strings based on patterns.
+This should help with cleaning data, extration, data validation and data validation.

 # Summary statement of capabilities, competencies and preparedness
 ---